tk-gif/tk-gif/README.md

 ---

 ## 🧠 About Me
 I enjoy turning ideas into working projects.
-I have a strong grip on Python, HTML-CSS, javascript, C , C++.
+I have a strong grip on Python, HTML-CSS, javascript, C , C++, Java.
 Currently exploring AI and machine learning by building things like chatbots, API-based apps, and prediction models.

 I focus more on **practical learning** rather than just theory.